How to get rent, mortgage and utilities assistance in SC - NewsBreak

 Chris Winston, with SC Housing, said the $430 million in Federal COVID-19 relief funds are meant for people who have had a negative financial impact from the pandemic.

-To qualify, you also have to have an annual salary of no more than 80 percent of the average median income (AMI) in your county.
+To qualify, you also have to have an annual salary of no more than 80% of the average median income (AMI) in your county.
 You can look up your AMI here.
 This chart shows more specific numbers for South Carolinians according to the size of your household.

 ”In Cherokee County or Union County, that is going to look something like at your household income in the $40,000 — $50,000 range, and again it changes by county and household size.
 The larger the household, kind of the bigger more populated county you are in, typically the higher the income limit is going to be for this program,” said Winston.